hotosm/slack-bots/src/health-leaderboard/README.md

 Checks the current augmented diff that the Missing Maps Leaderboard is processing and compares this to the latest [Overpass API augmented diff](https://wiki.openstreetmap.org/wiki/Overpass_API/Augmented_Diffs) to allow users to know if the leaderboard is up-to-date.

 ## How to use
 Write `/health-leaderboard` in the message field of any Slack channel or direct message.
-The result will be showed only to the user who called the command.
+The result will be shown only to the user who called the command.

 ## Dependencies